Cătălina Ponor: 2005–2007

-2011
+2011–2012

-In March, Ponor began training again with the Romanian national team under the newly returned coaches Octavian Bellu and Mariana Bitang.
+Ponor began training again with the Romanian national team in March 2011.
+She trained under the newly returned coaches Octavian Bellu and Mariana Bitang.
 At the beginning of August, Ponor had a minor medical procedure to correct a congenital heart defect that was causing an arrhythmia and was able to resume training the same week.
 She said, "I had a congenital problem I was born with, but I went to the doctor and all is well."

-At the end of August, Ponor competed at the Romanian National Championships in Onesti, Romania.
-She placed second on balance beam scoring 15.775 and third on floor scoring 14.625.

-In October, Ponor competed at the 2011 World Championships in Tokyo.
-She contributed scores of 14.933 on vault, 15.166 on balance beam, and 14.633 on floor towards the Romanian team's fourth-place finish and individually she placed seventh in the balance beam final with a score of 14.241.
+Ponor competed at the 2011 Romanian National Championships.
+She placed second on balance beam scoring 15.775 and third on floor exercise scoring 14.625.
+Ponor competed at the 2011 World Championships in Tokyo.
+She contributed scores of 14.933 on vault, 15.166 on balance beam, and 14.633 on floor exericse towards the Romanian team's fourth-place finish and individually she placed seventh in the balance beam final.

-2012

-In March, Ponor competed at the Artistic Gymnastics World Cup event in Doha, Qatar.
-She placed first on balance beam with a score of 15.300 and first on floor with a score of 15.275.
+In early 2012 Ponor competed at the 2012 Doha World Challenge Cup.
+She placed first on balance beam and floor exercise.
 Ponor said, "I want to do the same thing that I did in 2004.
 It was hard to make a comeback, but all the time I was thinking that I could do it.
 I will not relax till I reach my goal."

-In April, Ponor competed at an international meet against France in Cholet, France.
-She contributed scores of 14.900 on vault and 15.550 on balance beam towards the Romanian team's first-place finish.

-Later in April, Ponor competed at an international meet against Germany and the United Kingdom in Ulm, Germany.
-She contributed scores of 14.750 on vault, 15.100 on balance beam, and 14.900 on floor toward the Romanian team's first-place finish.
+Ponor next competed at an international meet against France followed by another friendly meet against Germany and Great Britain.

 In May, Ponor competed at the 2012 European Championships in Brussels.
 She contributed scores of 15.033 on vault, 15.433 on balance beam, and 14.733 on floor towards the Romanian team's first-place finish.
-In event finals, she placed first on beam scoring 15.300 and second on floor scoring 14.633.
+During event finals she placed first on balance beam and second on floor exercise behind compatriot Larisa Iordache.
 Bellu said, "You saw the reaction of the fans.
 A triple Olympic champion gets respect, especially if she performs like this."
 She is the gymnast who has won the most balance beam titles at the European Championships: 2004, 2005, 2006, 2012 and 2017.

-In June, Ponor competed at the World Cup event in Ghent, Belgium.
-She won the balance beam event final with a score of 15.025.

-At the beginning of July, Ponor competed at an international meet against France, Germany, and Italy in Bucharest, Romania.
-She contributed scores of 15.000 on vault, 15.700 on balance beam, and 15.000 on floor toward the Romanian team's first-place finish.
+Ponor next competed at the Ghent World Cup where she won gold on the balance beam.
+She competed at an international meet against France, Germany, and Italy in Bucharest, Romania where she helped Romania finish first as a team.